sneldb/sneldb/docs/src/commands/store.md

 - `<context_id>` can be a WORD (example: user-1) or a quoted STRING.
 - `PAYLOAD` must be a flat JSON object (no nested objects).
 - `PAYLOAD` must follow schema defined using `DEFINE` command.
+- Requires authentication and write permission for the event type (or admin role).

 ## Examples